heretics-sf/2030-goals/README.md

 * Member business district association
 * Exchanges with other continuing care facilities
 * Discounts, lists of wonderful providers

+Add hospitals - Sutter, Kaiser, UCSF - and all the local health providers

 ### Goal 1.3: We connect with our premises